geoapify/angular-geocoder-autocomplete/docs-site/docs/standalone-usage.md

-# Standalone Usage of Geocoder-Autocomplete in Angular
+# Standalone Usage (Without Angular Wrapper)

-When considering the standalone usage of the `geocoder-autocomplete` library without a wrapper like `@geoapify/angular-geocoder-autocomplete`, it's important to note several advantages and characteristics:

-1. **Zero Dependencies**: The `geocoder-autocomplete` library is intentionally designed to be lightweight and independent of external dependencies, including Angular.
-This means you won't introduce additional third-party dependencies into your project, ensuring that your application remains free from any potential compatibility issues or conflicts related to Angular version updates.

-2. **Direct Control**: Using the library directly gives you more direct control over its behavior and integration within your Angular application.
-You can fine-tune and customize the library's features and configurations to suit your specific needs without relying on a wrapper's predefined settings.

-3. **Flexibility**: By integrating the library without a wrapper, you have the flexibility to update and maintain it independently of Angular version changes.
-This can be particularly beneficial if you need to stay up-to-date with the latest Angular releases or if you have a specific version requirement for your project.

-4. **Performance**: As the library has zero dependencies and is used directly, it may offer slightly better performance compared to using a wrapper.
-This can be advantageous for performance-sensitive applications.

-Now, let's explore how to seamlessly integrate the geocoder-autocomplete library directly into your Angular project:
+In some cases, you may want to use the `geocoder-autocomplete` library directly — without the `@geoapify/angular-geocoder-autocomplete` wrapper.
+This gives you full control over rendering, lifecycle, and styling, while keeping your setup lightweight.

+Use the standalone version if you want to:

+* Integrate address autocomplete into a non-Angular component or mixed environment.
+* Avoid adding Angular-specific dependencies.
+* Manage request logic, hooks, and styles manually for advanced customization.

+## Benefits of Standalone Integration

+1. **Zero Dependencies** – The library is pure JavaScript and does not depend on Angular or other frameworks, reducing bundle size and compatibility issues.
+2. **Direct Control** – You decide how and when to initialize, destroy, or style the component.
+3. **Flexibility** – It can be used across multiple frameworks or plain JS environments.
+4. **Performance** – No Angular overhead, ideal for lightweight or embedded widgets.

-## 1: Create a Container Element
+### 1. Create a Container Element

-In your HTML template, add a container element (e.g., a `<div>`) with a `position: relative` style to serve as the host for the `geocoder-autocomplete` control.
-This container will determine the position of the autocomplete suggestions dropdown.
+Add a container in your template to host the autocomplete control.
+The container should have `position: relative` to position the dropdown correctly.

 ```html
 <div #autocompleteContainer style="position: relative;">